-The Autism Community Transition (ACT) Center is a subdivision of the Village Northwest Unlimited (VNU), located in Sheldon, IA.
-VNU has a long and distinguished history of identifying and then developing programs for young adults in need of support.
-The ACT Center is the latest innovative program in a long line of successful endeavors by VNU striving to provide Purpose, Privacy, and Dignity to all that they serve.
+The Autism Community Transition (ACT) Program is a subdivision of the Village Northwest Unlimited (VNU) located in Sheldon, IA.
+VNU has a long and distinguished history of identifying and then developing programs for individuals in need of support.
+The ACT Program is the latest innovative program in a long line of successful endeavors by VNU striving to provide Purpose, Privacy, and Dignity to all that they serve.

-VNU has created a path, where few has existed.
-The ACT Center is a program designed to be practical, affordable, and a critical path for young adults with high functioning autism to strive towards personal independence.
+VNU has created a path where few has existed.
+The ACT Program is a program designed to be practical, affordable, and a critical path for adults with high functioning autism to strive towards personal independence.

 What We Do

-The ACT Center is comprised of a team of professionals, with specialized training in applied behavior analysis and autism, overseeing a one-of-a-kind program.
-We have developed a 2-year program aimed at addressing 3 critical, but functional areas that are important steps towards independence.
+The ACT Program is comprised of a team of professionals with specialized training in applied behavior analysis and autism overseeing a one-of-a-kind program.
+We have developed a 2-year program aimed at addressing 3 critical but functional areas that are important steps towards independence.

 • Independent Living

 - During year 1 of the program, students will reside in a home with 3 other roommates.
-Our staff are trained as Registered Behavior Technicians (RBT's) and supervised by a Board Certified Behavior Analyst (BCBA), and are present during the evening and overnight hours providing instruction, feedback, and support to each student.
-The goal for year 1 is to teach all students the art of living on your own, which covers caring for your living space, caring for your personal space, caring for your hygiene, and managing personal budgets and finance.
+Our staff are trained as Registered Behavior Technicians (RBT's) and supervised by a Board Certified Behavior Analyst (BCBA) and are present during the evening and overnight hours providing instruction, feedback, and support to each student.
+The goal for year 1 is to teach all students the art of living on their own, which covers caring for their living space, caring for their personal space, caring for their hygiene, and managing personal budgets and finance.

 - During year 2 of the program, students will transition to a less supervised setting, such as an apartment.
-There will no longer be staff present, but staff will provide daily drop-in support and continue to provide instruction, feedback, and support.
+Staff will provide daily drop-in support and continue to provide instruction, feedback, and support.
 This is a needed step in the development towards independence and provides an excellent opportunity to practice living independently.

 - Students will be enrolled in the Learn4Independence curriculum.
 These are 32 courses developed by First Place, in Phoenix Arizona, with over 10 years of development with impressive research showing the curriculum to be highly effective in improving personal independence.

-- Students will be enrolled and attending manufacturing sequence of classes at the Northwest Iowa Community College (NCC).
+- Students will be enrolled in CNC Operator in Manufacturing classes at the Northwest Iowa Community College (NCC).
 The classes will provide industry level certification in CNC Operations, a position which is in high demand and offers very competitive pay and benefits.
-Additionally, students who complete these courses may be eligible to advance with the NCC Design and Technology Program, or potentially pursue a degree at a 4-year University.
+Additionally, students who complete these courses may be eligible to advance with the NCC Design and Technology Program or potentially pursue a degree at a 4-year University.

-- Armed with certification in CNC Operation courses and the Learn4Independence foundational skills, students will be pursuing employment when they enter the 2nd year of this program.
+- With certification in CNC Operation courses and the Learn4Independence foundational skills, students will be pursuing employment when they enter the 2nd year of this program.

 - Having the ability to financially support oneself is one of the true hallmarks of independence.

-The mission of autism education is to provide comprehensive, integrated, individualized, and data-based services to adults with autism resulting in independent employment, social inclusion, and community competence.
+In the words of Peter Gerhardt, the mission of autism education is to provide comprehensive, integrated, individualized, and data-based services to individuals with autism resulting in independent employment, social inclusion, and community competence.
 As such, graduates will exit the program: